ngscheurich/system/README.md

 - [skhd], a simple hotkey daemon for macOS
 - [yabai], a tiling window manager for macOS

-## Neovim

-Neovim is sort of the centerpiece of most of my systems, and has the most elaborate and volatile configuration that I maintain.

-The core config files are written in Fennel with the help of [Hotpot].
-I use [Conjure] for interactively evaluating source code.
-Maximum respect to [Oliver Caldwell] for introducing me to Fennel through Conjure and [Aniseed], and for being an overall great person.

-In addition to taking advantage of some wondrous built-in features like the native LSP client and Tree-sitter integration, I use a host of plugins (managed by [Packer]).
-I don’t think it would be practical to enumerate them here; the most up-to-date list can be viewed in the the main [package file].

 [aniseed]: https://github.com/Olical/aniseed
 [apple m1 pro]: https://en.wikipedia.org/wiki/Apple_M1_Pro_and_M1_Max
 [apple macbook pro]: https://en.wikipedia.org/wiki/MacBook_Pro